 Surely, a short 2 or 3 days stay in a completely new place allows us to get just a superficial impression of that place.
 But frankly speaking, even 8 days is not enough for Chiang Mai.
 The slightly longer time that I spent there enabled me to discover things that I consider worth writing about.
 I hope that my suggestions may be useful for people who intend to stay in Chiang Mai for a shorter period of time.

 I stayed in a very nice and comfortable Pingviman Hotel, on Samlan Road.
-Surely, being in that beautifully designed hotel, with a heated swimming pool, considerably contributed to my overall enjoyable stay in Chiang Mai.
-I had a breakfast in the hotel, with the choice of both European and Thai food.
+Surely, being in a beautifully designed hotel, with a heated swimming pool, considerably contributed to my overall enjoyable stay in Chiang Mai.
+I had breakfast in the hotel, with the choice of both European and Thai food.
 It is probably needless to say that I only had Thai food.
 It brought excitement every morning when I went for breakfast, because of novelty and unusual flavours.

-Certainly, there are many Thai restaurants in London, but food is simply not the same.
+Certainly, there are many Thai restaurants in London, but the food is simply not the same.
 This is also why I never consider eating European food in such destinations.
 I would never want to miss the unique opportunity of eating exotic and authentic food.

-I went out every day for lunch and dinner.
-What I learnt from my numerous visits to China is that people coming from western countries label all food as Chinese or Thai.
+Every day, I went out for lunch and dinner.
+What I’ve learnt from my numerous visits to China is that people coming from western countries label all food as Chinese or Thai.
 However, subtleties and differences between regional cuisines are very significant and noticeable once you become aware of that fact and once you pay attention.
 It is still very difficult to fully identify what is what, unless you are with the local person.
 They can explain to you what exactly you are eating and the region it comes from.
 Otherwise, because of completely incomprehensible languages, it is mostly impossible to understand the menu.
 I also had a lot of very delicious street food and did not have any problems.
 Just make sure that it is freshly cooked in front of you.

 Of all restaurants that I visited in Chiang Mai, I would select two, where I think that the food was excellent and I went back to both of them several times.
-In terms of cost, the typical meal was between 50-70 baht and with a drink, the bill would almost never be more than 100 baht.
+In terms of the cost, a typical meal was between 50-70 baht and with a drink, the bill would almost never be more than 100 baht.